hadinajem52/NumberTiles/fibonacci-fusion/README.md

 ## Gameplay

-In Fibonacci Fusion, players are presented with a grid filled with tiles that contain Fibonacci numbers.
-The objective is to merge tiles with the same number to create higher Fibonacci numbers.
-The game ends when there are no valid moves left.
+In this 2048 expansion, players merge identical number tiles on a 6x6 grid.
+Each time two tiles with the same number touch, they merge into one tile with double the value.
+The goal is to create a tile with a value of 8192 or higher!

 ### Controls

-- Swipe to move tiles in the desired direction.
+- Swipe or use arrow keys to move all tiles in the desired direction.
-- Tap buttons for in-game actions such as undoing a move or accessing settings.
+- After each move, a new tile (2 or 4) will appear in a random empty cell.
+- Continue merging tiles to create larger numbers.
+- The game ends when the board is full and no more moves are possible.

 ## Features

-- Intuitive gameplay based on Fibonacci numbers.
-- Beautifully designed user interface.
-- Sound effects and background music to enhance the gaming experience.
-- Leaderboard to track high scores and player rankings.
-- Customizable settings for sound and music preferences.
+- 6x6 grid for more strategic gameplay
+- Extended goal of 8192
+- Beautiful tile animations
+- Score tracking with high score saving
+- Multiple game modes: Classic, Time Attack, and Challenge
+- Milestone achievements to unlock

 ## Contributing

-We welcome contributions to Fibonacci Fusion!
+We welcome contributions to 2048 Expansion!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

 ## License